Qucs/qucs-help/source/BasSim.rst

 button; (2) is the simulator settings button;
 (3) is the Simulate button, and (4) is the Save netlist button.

-If the directories where the ngspice or Xyce simulators are installed are not included in the operating system shell ``$PATH`` statement the location of their executable code must be entered, before any ngspice or Xyce simulations can take place, by Qucs users.
+If the directories where the Ngspice or Xyce simulators are installed are not included in the operating system shell ``$PATH`` statement the location of their executable code must be entered, before any Ngspice or Xyce simulations can take place, by Qucs users.
 This step is necessary for Windows and the MacOS operating systems.
 In such cases Qucs users need to execute the *Simulator settings* dialog, Figure 2.3, by pressing the button labelled (2) in Figure 2.2.
-This allows the address of the ngspice or Xyce executable code to be entered from the keyboard or by pressing the appropriate *Open File Select button*..
+This allows the address of the Ngspice or Xyce executable code to be entered from the keyboard or by pressing the appropriate *Open File Select button*..
 In the case of the Xyce Parallel simulator the number of processors installed in your computer system, must also be entered from the keyboard or selected using the up-down arrow controls.